Historical Walking Tour: Northeast Community

 Explore the Northeast Community

-On November 18 at 1 pm, we will explore the Northeast Community.
-The tour will start in front of the Alston-Massenburg Center and include Olive Branch Baptist Church, the newly restore Ailey Young House, and African American Cemetery.
+On Friday, June 23rd we will explore the Northeast Community.
+The tour will start in front of the Alston-Massenburg Center and include Olive Branch Baptist Church, the newly restored Ailey Young House, and African American Cemetery.
 Along the way, each group will discuss the developmental and architectural history of the area, along with the significant men and women who shaped the Northeast Community.

 Walking tours are free and open to the public, but pre-registration is required.